billy1380/blogwt/README.md

 # blogwt

 ##Intro
 This project is a blog written in GWT on top of app engine.
 I started this project because I wanted a blog site for my [willshex.com](http://www.willshex.com "willshex.com") domain.
-The project does not use gwtrpc, I am using a json based API (or 3 - user, blog, and page split by functional area).
+The project does not use gwtrpc, I am using a json based API (or 4 - search, user, blog, and page split by functional area).

 ##Incomplete
 There are things missing from the project, but I am working on it everyday, and making good progress too.